mikecm1/empyr.com/_pages/index.md

   href: "/advertiser"
   link: ''
 textline: Primary home page
-primary_body_copy_subtext: Accelerate in-store revenue with card-linked offer campaigns on our exclusive consumer marketplace.
+primary_body_copy_subtext: Accelerate in store revenue with card-linked offer campaigns on our exclusive consumer marketplace.
 There’s no charge for clicks or impressions, and purchases are tracked in real-time, providing full online to offline attribution.
 testimonials: